 Fortunately, there are many ways to help stop the progression of gum disease - starting with speaking to your dentist who can suggest the appropriate gum disease treatments for you.

 You can also take some simple steps between dental check-ups to help keep your gums healthy, teeth strong and breath fresh - and reduce the impact of gum disease on your life.

 - Brush your teeth twice daily for at least two minutes with Corsodyl Toothpaste, which is 4x more effective* at removing the main cause of bleeding gums than a regular toothpaste.
 Of people who expressed concern about gum disease's impact on their life, two in three said they had more confidence after using Corsodyl Toothpaste for 30 days.
 The same number also reported no longer avoiding social situations or worrying about their gum health.

 - Use a manual or electric toothbrush with a small head and soft round bristles, paying particular attention to the gum line (the area where the gum meets the tooth).
 For example, the Corsodyl Toothbrush is specifically designed to help prevent gum problems with twice daily brushing and makes teeth cleaning easy.

-- Floss or use interdental brushes to remove plaque from hard to reach areas, like in between your teeth.
+- Use Corsodyl Floss to remove plaque from hard to reach areas, like in between your teeth.

-- Use a mouthwash such as Corsodyl 0.2% w/v Mint Mouthwash for the treatment and prevention of gum disease.
+- Use a mouthwash such as Corsodyl Mint 0.2% w/v Mouthwash, which treats the early signs of gum disease.

-Ask your dentist for the best gum disease treatment for you.
+Ask your dentist for advice on suitable treatments for you.